finch83/c-_base_labs/README.md

 bool subtract - the same as previous, but subtracting Array transpose - to change places column with rows and create a new object with these values

+lecture_05
+Create following functions for several arithmetical operations: int add(int, int) int divide(int, int) int multiply(int int) int subtract(int, int)

+using 'using' ot 'typedef' or std::function to get pointer (let's name it func_t)to any of these functions, create following structure:

+struct operation_t {
+    char operation;
+    func_t func;
+};

+also create an array which matches operations with corresponding functions: operation_t operations[] {
+...<insert your values here>
+};

+then iterate over this array and call each function with given arguments and print the results